guardian/recommendations/accessible-pairing-sessions.md

 ## Checklist
 - [ ] Scheduling the pairing session
-	- [ ] Checking suitable time, length and surroundings
+	- [ ] Checking suitable time, length, necessity and surroundings
 	- [ ] Checking suitable assistive technology
 	- [ ] Providing calendar invite information and structure of sessions
 	- [ ] Determining if 1:1 or group session